 Open Mobile Menu

-RBA Industry Focus Process Chemical Policy
+RBA Industry Focus Process Chemicals Policy

-For the purpose of the RBA’s IFPC Policy, process chemicals include chemical products used during the manufacture of a product and/or maintenance of related production equipment that are not intentionally fully incorporated into the product.
-Process chemical products that contain process chemicals of concern listed within the IFPC Policy should be prioritized for more advanced, permanent, and protective levels of control in accordance with the Hierarchy of Controls.
-At minimum, occupational exposures to process chemicals of concern are required to be adequately mitigated through engineering control measures.
-The RBA, with approval from its Board of Directors, will maintain the IFPC Policy and its list of process chemicals of concern with consideration of input from stakeholders such as the Clean Electronics Production Network (CEPN).
+For the purpose of the RBA’s IFPC Policy, process chemicals include chemical products used during the manufacture of a product and/or operation and maintenance of related production equipment that are not intentionally added or incorporated into a product.
+Process chemicals that contain IFPC List chemicals should be prioritized for elimination and substitution as higher, more effective levels in accordance with the Hierarchy of Controls.
+At a minimum, in-scope facilities using process chemicals containing any IFPC List chemicals at concentrations above GHS cut-off values in manufacturing processes must adequately prevent and/or mitigate occupational exposures to these chemical hazards through the application of engineering controls.
+The RBA maintains the IFPC Policy and its IFPC List in consultation with members and external stakeholders such as the Clean Electronics Production Network (CEPN).
+All revisions and updates to the IFPC policy are subject to approval by the RBA Board of Directors.

-RBA Members and their suppliers can access additional information and resources on IFPC Policy for free through the IFPC Information Portal in the RBA’s eLearning Academy, including:
+The full IFPC Policy is publicly available here.
+RBA members and their suppliers can access additional information and resources on IFPC Policy through the IFPC Information Portal in the RBA’s eLearning Academy, including:

 • RBA’s Process Chemical Management Guide